javiserna/Rotational-Evolution-of-Classical-T-Tauri-Stars-Models-and-Observations-Tests-/README.md

 <img src="https://github.com/javiserna/Rotational-Evolution-of-Classical-T-Tauri-Stars-Models-and-Observations-Tests-/blob/main/Figures/bin3_vsini_model_increase_chi.png?raw=true" width="400"/> <img src="https://github.com/javiserna/Rotational-Evolution-of-Classical-T-Tauri-Stars-Models-and-Observations-Tests-/blob/main/Figures/bin4_vsini_model_increase_chi.png?raw=true" width="400"/>

 ### Test 3 (Model: Branching ratio remains constant with age)
-We feed our models with a Gaussian distribution of branching ratio fixed to the value of 0.5 in all age bins and use similar conditions for mass accretion rate, initial period, and magnetic field than Test 1.
+We feed our models with a Gaussian distribution of branching ratio fixed to the central value of 0.5 in all age bins and use similar conditions for mass accretion rate, initial period, and magnetic field than Test 1.

 Distributions of Branching ratio in the four age bins